archive-for-processing/PiCrate/docs/_methods/methods_summary.md

 ### Processing max and min convenience methods

-We make these methods available in propane, by mocking them using ruby `Enumerable` `max` and `min` methods, you may prefer to use the `Enumerable` methods directly since they are more flexible (you can even provide a [comparator block][enumerable] to change basis of ordering).
+We make these methods available in picrate, by mocking them using ruby `Enumerable` `max` and `min` methods, you may prefer to use the `Enumerable` methods directly since they are more flexible (you can even provide a [comparator block][enumerable] to change basis of ordering).

 ### find_method method